Combatting online financial scams

 How online scams affect New Zealand

 Online financial scams are causing significant harm to New Zealanders.
-Reported financial losses have been over $200 million a year.
+Gross reported financial losses have been over $265 million a year.

 The issue crosses a number of sectors, including banking, telecommunications, and digital platforms.
-Work is underway to establish a coordinated approach to combatting scams.
+The Government has established the Anti-Scam Alliance to coordinate efforts to combat scams.

 More information on scams including the types of scams and how to avoid and report is available on the Consumer Protection website.